 Based on: Room revenue incl.
 VAT

-In cities with no hardcoded/pre-configured City tax we recommend to use product rules, which are more flexible and can be tweaked if there are any changes to your local tax laws.
+In cities with no hardcoded/pre-configured City tax, we recommend using product rules, which are more flexible and can be tweaked if there are any changes to your local tax laws.

 Here is the guide on how to set this up: https://help.mews.com/en/articles/4244338-set-up-city-tax

-6. The KassenSichV ordinance requires all bills and invoices to be recorded by an external TSE (Technische Sicherheitseinrichtung).
-With our integration, every bill or invoice that is closed will be automatically recorded, cryptographically signed by the TSE (Fiscally).
-They'll send back your fiscal record identifiers which will be recorded on the bill or invoice, and you can find the encrypted export later on your fiscal dashboard.
+The KassenSichV ordinance requires all bills and invoices to be recorded by an external TSE (Technische Sicherheitseinrichtung).
+With our integration, every bill or invoice that is closed will be automatically recorded and cryptographically signed by the TSE (Fiscally).
+They'll send back your fiscal record identifiers, which will be recorded on the bill or invoice, and you can find the encrypted export later on your fiscal dashboard.